MAGame2025/SupeRun/LevelDesign.md

 **Tutorial**

- The tutorial is a short, linear introductory level designed to teach:
-Basic movement (walking, jumping, sliding)
+ The tutorial is a short, linear introductory level designed to teach: Basic movement (walking, jumping, sliding), Basic combat, Collecting XP and gold, Avoiding enemy attacks, Core interactions in the game
-Basic combat
-Collecting XP and gold
-Avoiding enemy attacks
-Core interactions in the game

 It contains a simple guided path with small safe encounters so the player can learn the controls without pressure.